Revathi2006/ORM/README.md

 ![alt text](<Screenshot (65).png>)

 ## RESULT
-Thus the program for creating movies database using ORM hass been executed successfully
+Thus the program for creating students database using ORM hass been executed successfully